-The consolidated financial statements include the accounts of SpringWorks Therapeutics, Inc. and its subsidiaries.
+The consolidated financial statements include the accounts of SpringWorks Therapeutics, Inc. and its subsidiaries, collectively, the Company.
 All intercompany transactions and balances have been eliminated in consolidation.
 Investments in business entities in which the Company lacks control but does have the ability to exercise significant influence over operating and financial policies are accounted for using the equity method of accounting.